All of You (2024 film)

 All of You is a 2024 American science fiction romantic drama film directed by William Bridges.
 It stars Brett Goldstein, Imogen Poots, Zawe Ashton, Steven Cree, and Jenna Coleman.
 Goldstein also served as a co-writer and co-producer.
 It premiered at the Toronto International Film Festival on September 7, 2024, and was released on September 26, 2025, by Apple TV+.

-The film takes place in the same fictional universe as the television series Soulmates.

 Plot

-Simon and Laura are best friends from college.
+The film takes place in the same fictional universe as the television series Soulmates (2020).
+Simon and Laura are best friends.
 Laura is eager to take a test (offered by a company called Soul Connex) that claims it can scientifically identify your one true soulmate.
-Simon, while skeptical of the test, still pays for Laura to take it.

-When Laura takes the test, she is matched with someone named Lukas.

-Over the years, Laura marries Lukas and has a child.
-But she and Simon remain close.
+Simon, while skeptical of the test, pays for Laura to take it.
+When Laura takes the test, she is matched with a man named Lukas.
+Laura eventually marries Lukas and has a child, but she and Simon remain close.

-Simon, meanwhile, struggles with unspoken love for Laura, and in different periods of time, he dates other people (including Laura’s friend Andrea) but never fully moves on.
+Simon, meanwhile, struggles with his unspoken love for Laura, and in different periods of time, he dates other people, but never fully moves on.
 As Laura questions aspects of her marriage and relationship with Simon, temptation and emotional tension build.

-Eventually, Laura and Simon begin an affair, though Laura is not willing to leave her family (husband + child) for Simon.

-The emotional weight comes to a head when Simon asks Laura to leave her husband and child to be with him, but Laura refuses.
+Eventually, Laura and Simon begin an affair, though Laura is not willing to leave her family for Simon.
+The emotional toll comes to a head when Simon asks Laura to leave her husband and child to be with him, but Laura refuses.
 Simon realizes that he can’t live on intermittent stolen moments alone, and he walks away.

-Toward the end, they briefly reunite and have a final weekend together, but their goodbye is bittersweet.
+Later, Simon and Laura briefly reunite and have a final weekend together, but their goodbye is bittersweet.
 Laura suggests moving with Simon to California, but it feels hollow.
-Simon acknowledges he will always miss her, and in the final scene Laura leaves in a cab without looking back.
-Simon, too, does not chase her.
-Their relationship, charged with “what might have been,” ends with acceptance that some love stories don’t resolve in the way we wish.
+Simon acknowledges he will always miss her, and Laura leaves in a cab without looking back.